rs-gh/knapsack/README.md

 # knapsack
-A branch-and-bound knapsack solver that implements different tree exploration methods and estimation heuristics.
+A branch-and-bound knapsack solver that implements different tree exploration methods and estimation heuristics, along with a simple logging system to collect metrics on the performance of different methods on problems.
+The notebook contains some examples that use this system.
 Inspired by (and using test data from) the [Coursera Discrete Optimization course](https://www.coursera.org/learn/discrete-optimization).